demelo11/CarPricePredictor/README.md

 After extensive research and testing different models, we discovered that Linear Regression was the perfect model for our specific data.

-Below is an example of the actual price of a vehicle vs the estimated price of the vehicle
+Below is an example of the actual price of a vehicle vs the estimated price of the vehicle in Dollar.

 <img width="326" alt="Screenshot 2023-01-27 at 3 16 52 PM" src="https://user-images.githubusercontent.com/122697805/215190184-c7879bd8-cb54-469f-8a0a-081e46f19434.png">